Tripoint-AB/Azure-Workshop-Sample-App/README.md

 1. [Download and install the .NET Core SDK](https://dotnet.microsoft.com/download)
     * If you don't have `localdb` available on your system, [Download and install SQL Server Express](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb)
-    * NOTE: We will remove the `localdb` requirement in a future PR
+    * Or use the previously provisioned azure infra.
 2. Open a terminal such as **PowerShell**, **Command Prompt**, or **bash** and navigate to the `service` folder
 3. Run the following `dotnet` commands:
 ```sh